 The rights and privileges of "core" as opposed to "affiliate" members of the SDS Coalition are defined as follows:

-- core members only will have voting privileges, whereas affiliate members will not(?).
+- core members only will have voting privileges, whereas affiliate members will not.

 - core members only will have the right to chair/host the SDS Coalition for two years.